santiontanon/triton/README.md

 Some notes and useful links I used when coding XRacing

 * There is a "build" script in the home folder.
 Use it to re-build the game from sources.
-There is a collectino of data files that are generated via a collection of Java scripts.
+There is a collection of data files that are generated via a collection of Java scripts.
 Those are found in the "java" folder.
-You can re-generate all the data files by running the "Main.java" class (some of them take quite some time to run, so be patient!)
+You can re-generate all the data files by running the "Main.java" class (some of them take quite some time to run, so be patient!
+Also, you will need oapack compiled for your operative system (not included) inside of the java folder as well)
 * I used my own MDL Z80 code optimizer to help me save a few bytes/cycles here and there: https://github.com/santiontanon/mdlz80optimizer
 * Math routines: http://z80-heaven.wikidot.com/math
 * PSG (sound) registers: http://www.angelfire.com/art2/unicorndreams/msx/RR-PSG.html